 In other individuals, however, surgery may be of limited benefit.
 Medical concerns or pre-existing limb problems might make it unlikely that the individual will benefit from surgery.
 In such cases, surgical treatment may only expose these individuals to its risks (anesthesia and infection, for example).

 Open fractures.
 If the skin is broken and there is an open wound, the underlying fracture may be exposed to bacteria that might cause infection.
 Early surgical treatment will cleanse the fracture surfaces and soft tissues to lessen the risk of infection.

 External fixation.
 If the soft tissues (skin and muscle) around your fracture are badly damaged, or if it will take time before you can tolerate a longer surgery because of health reasons, your doctor may apply a temporary external fixator.
-In this type of operation, metal pins or screws are placed into the middle of the femur (thighbone) and tibia (shinbone).
+In this type of operation, the surgeon places metal pins or screws into the middle of the femur and tibia.
 The pins and screws are attached to a bar outside the skin.
 This device holds the bones in the proper position until you are ready for surgery.